ucla-brain/image-preprocessing-pipeline/README.md

 # Image Preprocessing Pipeline
 Python code for stitching and image enhancement of Light Sheet data

-Version 4, peaced together by Keivan Moradi on July, 2021

 # Usage:
 * Install TeraStitcher portable >=1.11.
 * On Linux also make sure Java server (e.g., openjdk), Nvidia drivers and CUDA >10.1 are installed.